Biela (crater)

 The rim of this crater is overlaid by a pair of small but notable craters: Biela C across the northeast rim and Biela W along the western inner wall.
 The satellite crater Biela B is attached to the southwestern outer rim, and ejecta from Biela covers the northwestern part of the interior.
 Despite a certain degree of wear, the rim of Biela remains relatively well-defined, especially in the southeast.
 The interior floor is flat and not marked by any craterlets of note.
 There is a central peak formation of three ridges located just to the northeast of the midpoint.

+This formation is named after Austrian astronomer Wilhelm von Biela (1782-1856).
+The name was incorporated into lunar nomenclature by the German astronomer Johann Mädler during the 19th century.
+Its designation was officially adopted by the International Astronomical Union in 1935.